Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Example: Food Products from Canada

 Canadian food exports generally qualify easily if the product is wholly grown or raised in Canada.
-Canadian beef, maple syrup, canola oil, pulses, and seafood — all wholly obtained in Canada — qualify for USMCA and enter with only the 10% Section 122 tariff.
+Canadian beef, maple syrup, canola oil, pulses, and seafood — all wholly obtained in Canada — qualify for USMCA and enter duty-free (USMCA-qualifying goods are exempt from both the MFN base duty and the Section 122 tariff).
 But processed foods using non-North American ingredients may not qualify.
 Example: A Canadian company packages Thai shrimp in Canada.
 The shrimp originates in Thailand, and repackaging alone does not constitute sufficient transformation.
 This product does NOT qualify for USMCA despite being exported from Canada.
 The shrimp would face MFN duty + Section 122 + potentially AD duties (Thailand shrimp has an active AD order).

 Certificate of Origin Requirements